liewsanmin/liewsanmin.github.io/resume.md

 <br>
 <h1>Resume</h1>

-<b>OBJECTIVE</b> : Looking for an internship position during Summer 2017 in a Software, Electrical, or Computer Engineering field
+<b>OBJECTIVE</b> : Looking for a full time position during Summer / Fall 2018 in a Software, Electrical, or Computer Engineering field